pragmaxim-com/blockchain-benches/README.md

 The goal is to make a hybrid storage engine that combines fjall-rs with fst-lsm such that :
  - fjall is used for key-value pairs
  - fst-lsm is used for value-key pairs (index)

+The reason is that LSM Tree performance degrades for hashes as keys basically linearly and we will try to prove that fst-lsm performance degrades sub-linearly.